cantaloupe-project/cantaloupe/README.md

 * Resolvers, that locate source images;
 * Processors, that transform them according to the parameters in an image request; and
-* Caches, that cache image tiles.
+* Caches, that cache generated image tiles.

 ## Resolvers